maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

   - notes
 ---

-This post is a script for a talk I gave for James Quick's [Learn Build Teach Discord](https://discord.gg/vM2bagU) on 23 September 2024.
-If you'd like to watch that talk instead of reading its script, then [here's the VOD link](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+This post is a script for a talk I was supposed to give for James Quick's [Learn Build Teach Discord](https://learnbuildteach.com) on 23 September 2024, but ironically, had to ultimately cancel due to numerous network issues that had to occur right before and during the presentation.

+Since I don't want my work to go to waste

 ## Introduction